 Buckhorn is the heart of the Kawarthas.
-This small town wraps around Lock 31 of the Trent Severn Waterway, between Upper Buckhorn Lake and Lower Buckhorn Lake.
+This small town wraps around Lock 31 of the Trent-Severn Waterway, between Upper Buckhorn Lake and Lower Buckhorn Lake.
 Buckhorn is a perfect combination of country and cottage, and this community serves as a natural stopping-point for all sorts of adventures.
 There’s lots to see & do here!
 Click here to get travel tips & assistance from the trained Travel Counsellors at Peterborough & The Kawarthas Toursim

 Fishing & Boating